dineshpjava/DroneDeliverySystem/README.md

 •	To execute the jar file, give the following command along with command line variable input_file_path output_file_path

-C:\{classpath*} \DroneDeliverySystem\target>java -jar DroneDeliveryService-0.0.1-SNAPSHOT.jar 10
+C:\{classpath*} \DroneDeliverySystem\target>java -jar DroneDeliveryService-0.0.1-SNAPSHOT.jar input_file_path output_file_path
-•	The above command creates 10 customer threads to serve the customers

 --- ASSUMPTIONS MADE ---

+•	The Scheduling algorithm implemented takes Greedy Approach - Consider 2 orders which have same delivery duration, then an order which is placed in distant past has less priority.
+In the same way if 2 orders are placed more or less at same time then an order which has less travel duration has more priority.

 •	A Drone can carry a single package at a time